5.76 cm3 of obscurity is the result of an experience, both absurd and impossible: the observation and the extraction of Deschamps's emotions.

-After having undergone an MRI at the UCL Insitute of Neurology of London, I was able to locate and 3D print my amygdala, a structure of the temporal lobe, involved in the governance of our emotions .
+After having undergone an MRI at the UCL Insitute of Neurology of London, she was able to locate and 3D print her amygdala, a structure of the temporal lobe, involved in the governance of our emotions.

 They have been cast with a stainless steel from ThyssenKrupp, a German company which has facilitated and profited from the Nazi party during the Second World War, and which is today the number two in the steel sector in Europe.

-The migration of my amygdala via this industrial process, and its translation into a material that is still holding a part of my familial history, are the attempt to exhume obscure areas of my body and history.
+The migration of the artist's amygdala via this industrial process, and its translation into a material that is still holding a part of her familial history, are the attempt to confront and exhume obscure areas of her body and history.

 Renato Casciani, president of Les Amis du Frac